Diabetic ketoacidosis is a serious complication of diabetes.

 If you have diabetes or you're at risk of diabetes, learn the warning signs of diabetic ketoacidosis and when to seek emergency care.

-Diabetic ketoacidosis signs and symptoms often develop quickly, sometimes within 24 hours.
-For some, these signs and symptoms may be the first indication of having diabetes.
-You may notice:
+Diabetic ketoacidosis symptoms often come on quickly, sometimes within 24 hours.
+For some, these symptoms may be the first sign of having diabetes.
+Symptoms might include:

-More-specific signs of diabetic ketoacidosis — which can be detected through home blood and urine testing kits — include:
+More-certain signs of diabetic ketoacidosis — which can show up in home blood and urine test kits — include:

 - High blood sugar level